muathali/notes/docs/light/fcp.md

 - Toggle Audio Fade In
 - Toggle Audio Fade Out

-While the handles are the same on each clip, a Crossfade defaults to the S-curve fade style, and a standard clip's edges will default to +3dB.
+While the handles are the same on each clip, a Cross-fade defaults to the S-curve fade style, and a standard clip's edges will default to +3dB.
 You can choose your own style with a right-click on the handle.

 ## Editing numerically and with the Precision Editor